webmiddle/webmiddle/packages/webmiddle-server/README.md

 In case of error, the response will have status `500` (for GET and POST requests) and the error string as the body.

-In case of success, the response body will always be a JSON object representing a resource.
+In case of success, the response body will always be a stringified resource.
 If the evaluated output isn't already a resource, then such output will be wrapped into a resource having the `x-webmiddle-any` contentType.